MicrosoftDocs/quantum-docs/articles/how-to-create-workspace.md

 Learn how to create an [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview) workspace.
 An Azure Quantum workspace resource, or workspace for short, is a collection of assets associated with running quantum or optimization applications.

-A workspace is needed to [get started with Jupyter Notebooks in Azure Quantum](xref:microsoft.quantum.get-started.notebooks), submit optimization problems, or quantum programs on quantum hardware.
+A workspace is needed to [get started with Jupyter Notebooks in the Azure portal](xref:microsoft.quantum.get-started.notebooks), submit optimization problems, or quantum programs on quantum hardware.

 > [!TIP]
 > You can also create an Azure Quantum workspace using the Azure command-line interface (CLI).
 For more information, see [Manage quantum workspaces with the Azure CLI](xref:microsoft.quantum.workspaces-cli).